mozilla/ActiveData/docs/Qb_Expressions.md

 `missing` Operator
 ------------------

-Test if a property is NULL, or missing from the record
+Test if a property is `null`, or missing from the record

 		{"missing": variable}